 The National Ballet of Canada’s Spotlight Series can be enjoyed free of charge.
 If you are able, please consider making a donation to the Together for Ballet campaign in support of the company’s artists.
 Donate now >

-The commissioned dance films, shot especially for this series by acclaimed directors, will feature world premieres by exciting, original dancemakers, four of whom make their choreographic debuts with the company.
+The commissioned dance films, shot especially for this series by acclaimed directors, will feature world premieres by exciting, original dancemakers and reimaginings of beloved works.

 Curated programmes of excerpts from performances shot at the Four Seasons Centre for the Performing Arts prior to the pandemic.
 Curated by Ms. Kain, these 30-minute ‘mini mixed programmes’ celebrate the company’s rich and varied repertoire.